datapane/datapane/public-docs/docs/tutorials/styling/global-styling.md

 To use our Whitelabel feature, simply add a company logo under Settings - Visual Settings.
 Your company logo will be displayed instead of the Datapane logo in the following places:

 -   Login pages
--   Shared reports
+-   Shared apps
--   Shared report embeds
+-   Shared app embeds